Coldcard/firmware/docs/pin-entry.md

 25 tries, we crash the system and a power cycle will be required to continue.
 With about 9,999 combinations to cover all 4-digit prefixes, it would take between least 10 hours to generate all 4-digit prefixes.
-To acheive that, you would have to write custom firmware and get it onto the device.
+To achieve that, you would have to write custom firmware and get it onto the device.
 Any successful login resets the rate limiting, so normal users will never see the impact of this limiting.